 Unexpected medical bills top the list of health care costs that Americans are afraid they will not be able to afford.
-While the public agrees that surprise medical bills should be a top health care priority, policy solutions have been elusive.
+The public agrees that surprise medical bills should be a top health care priority, and policy solutions are attainable.

-This resource center provides policymakers with a dedicated, independent source of information on ways to address surprise medical bills.
-Our experts are also available to provide technical assistance and unbiased feedback on your questions about surprise medical bills.
+This resource center provides policymakers with a dedicated, independent source of information on ways to address surprise medical bills, including the recently enacted federal law known as the No Surprises Act.
+Our experts are also available to provide technical assistance and unbiased feedback on your questions about surprise medical bills and the No Surprises Act.

 Who We Are